nathancarter/weblurch/doc/plan.md

 ## A simple editor

- * Import jQuery and TinyMCE into the respository.
- * Include jQuery and TinyMCE scripts into the main app.
  * Create a setup function in the main app that installs TinyMCE and makes it full-screen, with appropriate buttons and plugins.
  * Add [jsfs](http://github.com/nathancarter/jsfs) support to that editor,